helloYwen123/Introduction-to-ROS_TUM/README.md

 # TUM Introduction to ROS: Autonomous Driving

 ## ⭐️ Description and Task
+This is the repo for group project autonomous driving of team 16 the lecture Introduction to ROS from Technical University of Munich in summer semester 2024.
-This repo aims to develop a software that can navigate an autonomous vehicle in city environments.
+It aims to develop a software that can navigate an autonomous vehicle in city environments.

 ## ⭐️ Members